Statical/PrismAdapter/README.md

 PrismAdapter
 ============

 Statical Prism has a construct called a Mirror which creates a local source code repository and uses an adapter to synchronize with a data source.
 To date Statical Prism has only one adapter which just uses finsql.exe from Dynamics NAV 2013 (or higher) to export source code objects to the local mirror location.
+This allows Statical Prism users to seamlessly integrate with existing Dynamics NAV environments and inspect code and be alerted when objects are updated.

 Note: Visit http://stati-cal.com/ to learn more about mirrors and Statical Prism.

 The PrismAdapter repository contains an interface for the adapter that mirrors use to access Dynamics NAV source code objects.
-This initial release contains a bare-bones non-code-reviewed adapter interface which will need a little more work before we freeze the interface for public contribution.
-However already, contributors can begin prototyping because it is likely that the basics will not change that much.
-We do plan for better error handling support, capability exposure as well as asynchronous methods for "version 1".
+This 1.0.0 release is our best effort for an adapter interface which is now frozen with respect to backwards compatibility.
+You are of course welcome to contribute fixes and improvements if you'd like

-There is no specific plug-in mechanism.
-We simply plan to allow users and developers to drop in their adapter implementations into a Statical Prism installation extension folder and then Prism will discover these.
-This work has yet to start but should not take long to complete.
+Please note that we still have not made a dynamic loader for PrismAdapters so at this point new adapters must be sent to us for inclusion in Statical Prism.
+However we do expect to have one at some point in the future - depending on public interest.